Module 2

 Niamh

 We needed to do it yesterday.
-Article 50 required transparency from the moment we deployed these systems.
+Article 50 required transparency from deployment.
 Every day we delay, the regulator's patience shrinks.
 I need to brief the board.
-This is no longer a marketing problem.
+This isn't a marketing problem.

 4:00 PM Wednesday — The Chatbot Crisis Deepens